CrazyNaut/Billboard_Project/README.md

 Based on Project 37 in "100 Projects in 100 Days" by Cypress.

 <p>Our project entailed coding for a BLE Billboard and then getting a message to show up on the billboard.
-To get the message on the billboard the user will have to input it on a program using a mobile phone.</p>
+To get the message on the billboard the user will have to input it on the Cyprus App using a mobile phone.</p>